-Ford Expedition owners have reported 18 problems linked to transfer case (under the power train category).
+Ford Expedition owners have reported 18 problems related to transfer case (under the power train category).

-The car involved is a 2002 Ford Expedition.
 Rear differential control links rusted thru and broke.
 This allowed the differential to move toward the rear.
 When it moved far enough the rear drive shaft fell out of the transfer case and broke off at the rear yoke.
 Considering the number of Expeditions and navigators on the road. . .
 Someone is going to get killed.
-It was Dec.
-1, 2012 when this transfer case issue occurred.

 See all problems of the 2002 Ford Expedition.

-The vehicle had a crash.
-The vehicle is a 2005 Ford Expedition.
+The contact owns a 2005 Ford Expedition.
 While driving 5 mph, the vehicle slid into a ditch.
 The rear driver's side lights and bumper were damaged.
 The dealer stated that the vehicle was supposed to come equipped with four wheel drive, but did not.
 The manufacturer paid to install the four wheel drive feature in December of 2006.
 On December 1, 2007, the vehicle slid out of the driveway into the middle of the street.
 In January of 2008, the vehicle was taken to the dealer and they reinstalled the four wheel drive.
 The contact retrieved the vehicle on January 10, 2008 and the four wheel drive failed again seven days later.
 The current mileage was 33,900 and failure mileage was 12,000.
 Updated 3/4/08

 See all problems of the 2005 Ford Expedition.

-The vehicle was a 2001 Ford Expedition.
+The contact owns a 2001 Ford Expedition.
 The contact heard an unfamiliar noise while driving the vehicle.
 He took the vehicle to the dealer and was informed that the transfer case needed to be replaced.
 The dealer made the repair, but three days later the vehicle failed to drive in reverse.
 The contact returned to the dealer and was informed that the transmission needed to be replaced.
 The speed was unknown.
 The current mileage was 105,000 and failure mileage was 58,000.
-This problem occurred on 08/11/2007.

 See all problems of the 2000 Ford Expedition.